 I created a single software to allow for the second category of devices to be used with X-Plane.
-This software needs to rely on conventions or generalisation to cope with all options and particularities of those devices.
+This software relies on conventions to cope with all options and particularities of those devices.
 That is what I tried to bring into this project.

 The history of this project explains decisions and processes that were taken to cope with the diversity of devices.

-A first step was clearly to generalise all particularities of devices.
+A first step was clearly to abstract particularities of device.
 Pressing keys, rotating knobs or encoders, sliders, touch screens are all different means to interact with some devices.
 Little iconic display, colored buttons, or multi-led ramps are all different means to communicate feedback to the user.
-This leads to two abstractions for input (what is called Activation) and output (what is called Representation).
+This leads to two abstractions for interaction input (what is called Activation) and feedback output (what is called Representation).

-Other entities glue things together with concepts like the Cockpit with is a collection of one or more deck, and a Page that is a grouping of buttons represented at once on a deck.
+Other entities glue things together with concepts like the Cockpit which is a collection of one or more decks, and a Page that is a grouping of buttons represented at once on a deck.

 I hope this piece of software will allow you to make a better desktop cockpit and make your flight simulation more enjoyable.